muslimhomeschoolnetwork/muslimhomeschoolnetwork.github.io/blog/_posts/2014-06-23-first-post.md

 title: 20 Things You Can Do Now to Prep for Ramadan
 ---

-##20 Things You Can Do Now to Prep for Ramadan

 1. Have a Ramadan countdown calendar next to dinner table.
 (It could look something like [this](http://eighteen25.blogspot.com/2010/11/christmas-advents-countdown-clipboard.html)) Assign a different child to change the day.